BryanJacobs/FIDO2Applet/docs/FAQ.md

 Two is better than zero, right?

+UPDATE: this repository was published in 2022, and as of 2023 more than a year later there are zero other open-source CTAP2 Javacard implementations available, so far as I can tell.
+There's a difference between talking about doing something and actually doing it.

 ## Why did you write this at all?

 I was pretty unhappy with the idea of trusting my "two factor" SSH